berlinplan/berlinplan.github.io/readme.md

 ## Why is nuclear war inevitable for a democracy?

-> <sub> Democracy has been the best political system for 2500 years.
+> <sub> Democracy has been the best political system for 2500 years. </sub>

-> <sub> Social hierarchies exist in democracies,
+> <sub> Social hierarchies exist in democracies </sub>

-> Research has demonstrated that power can influence brain dynamics, with individuals of higher status exhibiting decreased accuracy in empathizing with individuals of lower status.
+> <sub> Research has demonstrated that power can influence brain dynamics, with individuals of higher status exhibiting decreased accuracy in empathizing with individuals of lower status.
 Scientists have employed a clever paradigm to investigate the correlation between brain regions associated with empathy and one's power status.
+(220) </sub>

-> since psychopaths have no limitations on what they can or will do to get to the top, all hierarchies inevitably become top-heavy with psychopaths.
+> <sub> since psychopaths have no limitations on what they can or will do to get to the top, all hierarchies inevitably become top-heavy with psychopaths.
 This turns democracy into pathocracy.
 (64,68,79,80) </sub>

-> Psychopathy is a serious personality disorder characterized by antisocial behavior, untruthfulness, irresponsibility, and lack of remorse or empathy.
-(172)
+> <sub> Psychopathy is a serious personality disorder characterized by antisocial behavior, untruthfulness, irresponsibility, and lack of remorse or empathy.
+(172) </sub>

-> it is necessary to diagnose psychopathic personalities and keep them out of power.(79) </sub>
+> <sub> it is necessary to diagnose psychopathic personalities and keep them out of power.(79) </sub>

-> A psychopath can not be prevented from obtaining power, As There is no reliable test to identify a psychopath.
+> <sub> A psychopath can not be prevented from obtaining power, As There is no reliable test to identify a psychopath.
 (82) </sub>

 #### Do the current political and economic systems provide the best environment for psychopaths to thrive?